anthrax3/keralajs-promises/slides/what-are-promises.md

 ##  What are promises?

+* A pattern to work with asyncronous operations much neatly.
-* A promise represents the eventual result of an asynchronous operation
+* A function return a object called promise, which is the eventual result of the operation.
 * operated via **then** method.
 * States : Pending / Fulfilled / Rejected